 Teach the writer, not the writing. - Lucy Calkins

-The writing workshop is an approach in which students take on the role of writers/producers and spend most of their time engaged in the act of writing or producing a text.
+The writer’s workshop is an approach in which students take on the role of writers/producers and spend most of their time engaged in the act of writing or producing a text.
 Through writing workshop the classroom becomes a community of writers where students share and read each other’s work and offer suggestions and support.
-Teachers who use a writing workshop model in their classrooms realize its potential to both motivate writers and develop competency.
+Teachers who use a writer’s workshop model in their classrooms realize its potential to both motivate writers and develop competency.

 Through exposure to a wide variety of texts and well-planned mini-lessons, students explore the ways writers craft their texts.
 Students read like writers and write like readers.